 Can I use my time to qualify for a marathon?

 Yes, the Great Columbia Crossing 10k run is an OFFICIAL USA Track & Field Certified Event (#OR12025LB).
-You must purchase the $5 chip timing upgrade to receive an official time.
+All of our participants will receive an official time, thanks to the timing chip on their bibs.
 Click Here for Mile Splits & Course Certification Map.